Fighting machine (The War of the Worlds): War of the Worlds: The Attack

 The Tripods in the 2023 film War of the Worlds: The Attack are presented with spider-like elements such as multiple eyes.

 Fox's War of the Worlds

-In the Fox Series, the fighting machines' roles are taken by small robotic dogs inspired by the military robot dogs.
+In the Fox series, the fighting machines' roles are taken by small robotic dogs inspired by the military robot dogs.

-War of the Worlds (2025)
+War of the Worlds (2025 film)

 In Universal Pictures' War of the Worlds released on Amazon Prime Video, the fighting machines resemble the ones from the 2005 film, but are also seen with the ability to drop their legs and fly in a similar fashion to the 1953 iteration.
 The aliens disperse to harvest data from a surveillance operation system known as "Goliath", which allows them to strengthen their machines and continue to defeat human forces.
 The government knew the aliens previously invaded earth and activated "Goliath" to alert them.
 The military plans to bomb DHS headquarters to ensure the aliens can't access "Goliath".
 When the system is shut down, the bombing is called off and the aliens are defeated.